pouchdb/pouchdb/CONTRIBUTING.md

 Alternative Backends
 --------------------------------------
 PouchDB is looking to support alternative backends that comply with the [LevelDOWN API](https://github.com/rvagg/abstract-leveldown).
-Simply include `INDEX_FILE=index-levelalt.js` in your `npm run build` and `npm run dev` commands to experiment with this feature!
+For example, simply include `LEVEL_BACKEND=leveljs` in your `npm run build` and `npm run dev` commands to experiment with this feature!

+Doing so will also create a separate distribution, for example, `pouchdb-leveljs.js` rather than `pouchdb-nightly.js`.
+In order to test a different distribution from `pouchdb-nightly.js`, you must specify in the testing URL: http://127.0.0.1:8000/tests/test.html?sourceFile=pouchdb-leveljs.js. `LEVEL_BACKEND=leveljs npm run test` will accomplish the same thing.

 Git Essentials
 --------------------------------------